Aryan

 (3rd Millennium-2nd Millennium BCE)

-age), the Indus Valley Civilisation area shows ceramic similarities
+the Indus Valley Civilisation area shows ceramic similarities with

 mobility and trade.
 During the Early Harappan period (about 3200–2600